Everyone can pull off a blunt haircut. Here’s your definitive guide to getting the look.

 We’ve learned from the NYFW SS’17 runways that textured hairstyles will be huge for spring.
 Opt for this blunt textured cut if you’re looking for a hairstyle that speaks to forthcoming trends.
 There’s no wrong way to styling this textured look.
 Have fun with it, pile on the texture or pare down the texture.
 Do what pleases you!

-More Tips for Styling and Maintaining a Blunt Cut
+Tips for Styling and Maintaining Blunt Cut Hair

 1. Add a soft fringe.